Korean War Legacy Project

 Bio

 Born in Gregory, South Dakota during the Great Depression, Lloyd Thompson’s family moved in with his maternal grandparents after losing their grocery store due to the effects of the Dust Bowl.
 He went on to graduate high school in North Bend, Nebraska in 1947.
 After a string of jobs, he joined the National Guard, then onto the Air Force by 1951.
 After basic training at Lackland Air Force Base(AFB) and Sheppard AFB, Lloyd Thompson was sent to Lowery AFB to attend Denver Armor Technical School.
-By August 1951, Lloyd Thompson was assigned as an attachment to the 45th Tactical Recon Squadron (part of 67th Recon Wing) that flew 76 night missions to interdict the supply routes for fighter jets and B-26 Bombers.
+By August 1951, he was assigned as an attachment to the 45th Tactical Recon Squadron (part of 67th Recon Wing) that flew seventy-six night missions to illuminate the supply routes for fighter jets and B-26 Bombers.
 They did this by dropping flares and bombs by hand into North Korea.
 He shared stories of the indigenous people, their plight, and sneak attacks by the North Koreans as their C-47 was flying back to Kimpo AFB.

 Video Clips